-Uncontrollable severe alcoholism or drug abuse can significantly hinder an individual's ability to secure regular employment and to stay employed over a long period of time.
-Social Security does not consider substance abuse to be disabling until the abuse causes other debilitating and irreversible medical conditions, such as schizophrenia or advanced sclerosis.
+Untreated severe alcoholism or drug abuse can harm a person's ability to secure regular employment and stay employed.
+Social Security does not consider addiction and substance abuse disabling until the abuse causes other debilitating medical issues, such as schizophrenia or advanced sclerosis.

 Medical Conditions Caused by Addictions

 Social Security outlines the requirements for drug addiction in a section called Substance Addiction Disorders.
 In order to meet the requirements, one must have suffered changes in their physical health or behavior due to regular abuse of a drug, which can be any illegal or prescribed drug that affected the central nervous system.